-PETR~\cite{liu2022petr} leverages image features and projected 3D points to generate 3D features and works well in multi-view 3D detection.
-In this section, we extend it with the temporal modeling, which is realized by a 3D coordinates alignment (CA) and feature-guided position encoder (FPE), for better localization and speed estimation.
+PETR~\cite{liu2022petr} leverages image features and projected 3D points to generate implicit 3D features for multi-view 3D detection.
+In this section, we extend it with the temporal modeling, which is realized by a 3D coordinates alignment (CA) for better localization and speed estimation.

-\textbf{3D Coordinates Alignment} The temporal alignment is to transform the 3D coordinates of frame $t-1$ to the coordinate system of frame $t$ (see Fig.~\ref{dpe module}(a)).
+\textbf{3D Coordinates Alignment} The temporal alignment is to transform the 3D coordinates of frame $t-1$ to the coordinate system of frame $t$ (see Fig.~\ref{coordinate}).
 For clarity, we first denote some coordinate systems: camera coordinate as $c(t)$, lidar coordinate as $l(t)$, and ego coordinate as $e(t)$ at frame $t$.
 What's more, global coordinates as $g$.
 We define $T^{dst}_{src}$ as the transformation matrix from the source coordinate system to the target coordinate system.

 We use $l(t)$ as the default 3D space for multi-view camera 3D position-aware feature generation.
 The 3D points $P^{l(t)}_i(t)$ projected from $i$-th camera can be formulated as:

 where $P^{m}(t)$ is the points set in the meshgrid of camera frustum space at frame $t$. $K_i\in R^{4 \times 4}$ is the camera intrinsic matrix of the $i$-th camera.
 Given the auxiliary frame $t-1$, we align the coordinates of 3D points from frame $t-1$ to frame $t$: